obiyankenobi/hathor-playground/README.md

 ## TODO

-1. **Make it easier to deploy in production and test environments**
+1. **Make it easier to deploy the Playground in production and test environments**
    - Add Docker Compose configuration
    - Environment-specific configurations
    - CI/CD pipeline setup